Azure/azure-kusto-go/README.md

 defer in.Close()
 ```

-Queued ingestion client requires a url to the ingestion endpoint, usually starting with `ingest-`, and for streaming ingestion it's the oppposite.
+Queued ingestion client requires the url of the ingestion endpoint, usually starting with `ingest-`, and for streaming ingestion it's the opposite.

 The SDK will infer this endpoint from the given url.
 In case this is not wanted, you can use an option to disable it:

 ```go